An7ar35/genomeMaker/README.md

   -d	-depth	Depth of reads.
   -e	-error	Error rate of the simulated sequencer (0 <= x <= 1).
 [DEFAULT='0']
 ~~~~

+The error rate is based on the number of expected reads on a genome. i.e.: if the
+error rate is set to 0.01 (1%) and the expected reads number is 75,000 then there
+would be an error injected in 750 reads taken approximately.

 ##### Example #####
 To create a sequencer file named "_my_reads.fasta_" with the default read length